RUB-SysSec/NEMO/README.md

 If you encounter any issues, go to `train.py` and change the `train()` function from multi to single processing.
 This way, it is easier to debug the actual problem.

 #### Training
-For optimal accuracy, consider to train with a password distribution that is similar to the one you like to evaluate.
-Please do not train a dictionary / word list, this won't work.  :stuck_out_tongue_winking_eye:	 You need a real password distribution, i.e., including duplicates.

-- The file must be placed in the `input` folder.
-- One password per line.
-- File must be a real password distribution (not a dictionary / word list), i.e., must contain multiplicities.
-- All passwords that are shorter or longer than the specified `lengths` will be ignored.
-- All passwords that contain characters which are not in the specified `alphabet` will be ignored.
-During development, we tested our code with a file that contained ~10m passwords.

 ##### Training Requirements
 * ~2-5 minutes